 Box 1.
 Shows the amount received this year.
 The amount may have been a direct payment to the medical service provider or distributed to you.
-Box 2.
-Shows the earnings on any excess contributions you withdrew from an I

 Box 2.
 Shows the earnings on any excess contributions you withdrew from an HSA or Archer MSA by the due date of your income tax return.
 If you withdrew the excess, plus any earnings, by the due date of your income tax return, you must include the earnings in your income in the year you received the distribution even if you used it to pay qualified medical expenses.
 This amount is included in box 1.
 Include the earnings on the "Other income" line of your tax return.
 An excise tax of 6% for each tax year is imposed on you for excess individual and employer contributions that remain in the account.
 See Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts.